Perspective | Not all ‘anti-racist’ ideas are good ones. The left isn’t being honest about this.

 Nothing is gained if the different parties in this debate call each other racists or invoke the specter of “white supremacy” to discredit their opponents.
 The affordable-housing question requires dispassionate analysis, not the censoriousness and scolding that might be appropriate for combating expressions of traditional prejudice, such as redlining.

 Yet many commentators urge a more fiery approach.
 Ibram Kendi, author of the bestseller “How to Be an Antiracist,” argues for an extremely expansive concept of racism that pushes the boundaries of structural analysis to the limits.
-According to Kendi, any racial gap simply is racist by definition; any policy that maintains such a gap is a racist policy; and — most debatably — any intellectual explanation of its existence (sociological, cultural, and so on) is also racist.
+According to Kendi, any racial gap simply is racist by definition; any policy that maintains such a gap is a racist policy; and — most debatably — any intellectual explanation of its existence (sociological, cultural and so on) is also racist.
 He has famously argued that anything that is not anti-racist is perforce racist.

 This reaches its most radical form in Kendi’s conflation of measurements of problems with the problems themselves.
 In his book — ubiquitous in educational circles — he denounces not the existence of a large Black-White gap in school performance but any discussion of such a gap.
 Kendi writes that “we degrade Black minds every time we speak of an ‘academic-achievement gap’ ” based on standardized test scores and grades.
 Instead, he asks: “What if the intellect of a low-testing Black child in a poor Black school is different from — and not inferior to — the intellect of a high-testing White child in a rich White school?
 What if we measured intelligence by how knowledgeable individuals are about their own environments?”